apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 * personality contains bundled personalities for various projects.
 These will be imported individually based upon either a project name or if specifically identified with the `--personality` flag.

-* test-patch.d contains all of the optional, bundled plug-ins.
+* plugins.d contains all of the optional, bundled plug-ins.
 These are imported last and in shell collated order.

 If the `--skip-system-plugins` flag is passed, then only core.d is imported.